jul-fls/Plex-Show-Subtitles-On-Rewind/README.md

 * **Smart-Cancellation**: Automatic disabling of temporary subtitles again on certain conditions:
   * If you rewind longer than a specified threshold (60 seconds default)
   * If you fast forward at any point
+* **Use Preferred Subtitles**: In the `settings.ini` file, you can configure how it will choose which subtitle track to display.

 # Other Benefits